yottaawesome/cross-platform-cpp-playground/README.md

 ### Set up

 This repo assumes you work on a Windows machine with WSL2 and that Visual Studio 2022 is your primary IDE.
+You'll need the _Desktop development with C++_ and the _Linux and embedded development with C++_ workloads.
+Building for Clang requires the _C++ Clang Compiler for Windows_ and _MSBuild Support for LLVM (clang-cl) toolset_ optional components.

 ### Building for Clang